 Apparently, reinstalling OS and necessary applications on each computer is not a wise choice when one plans to re-image computers on a large scale, performing Windows 10 business deployment in particular.
-These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work added if you try traditional method.
-Therefore, Windows deployment and imaging tools will be fairly helpful when one need to accomplish a lot of deployments in a short amount of time.
+These computers that need to be deployed may be new computer (bare metal) or dead computer, so additional work is added if you try the traditional method.
+Therefore, Windows deployment and imaging tools will be fairly helpful when one needs to accomplish a lot of deployments in a short amount of time.

-Currently, there are three Microsoft built-in deployment toolkits and several third-party tools specialized for large-scale deployment environment on the market.
+Currently, there are three Microsoft built-in deployment toolkits and several third-party Windows imaging tools specialized for large-scale deployment environment on the market.
 If you have come across different machine restore, you may have heard of these products slightly.
 They are the Windows Assessment and Deployment kit (Windows ADK), the Microsoft Deployment Toolkit (MDT) and System Center Configuration Manager (SCCM).

 Windows ADK is a collection of tools including Windows Imaging and Configuration Designer, Windows Assessment Toolkit, Windows Performance Toolkit and a set of other deployment tools.
 These tools allow administrators to view image settings, policies, and add third-party drivers that they may need.

 Mentioned Windows 10 OS deployment tools are powerful strategies yet they will be fully utilized only in the hands of IT professionals mostly.
 This results from their complex preparations and parameter settings.

-Fortunately, many third-party deployment software attempt to streamline Windows installation by replacing those complicated processes with easy-to-use interface and wizards.
-AOMEI Image Deploy (AID) is such Windows 10 deployment software that strives to make large-scale deployment of Windows efficient and flexible with its professional technologies.
+Fortunately, a lot of third-party deployment software attempt to streamline Windows installation by replacing those complicated processes with easy-to-use interface and wizards.
+AOMEI Image Deploy (AID) is such Windows deployment software that strives to make large-scale deployment of Windows efficient and flexible with its professional technologies.

-As you see, with AID Technician, you are allowed to preset client computer ID address and deploy same operating system to multiple dissimilar computers as long as they are in the same LAN.
-AID Technician supports deploy system image to computers with dissimilar hardware, while its Free only supports deploy image to computers with same hardware.
-Download to learn specific Windows 10 deployment guide.
+As you see, with AID Technician, you are allowed to preset client computer IP address and deploy same operating system to multiple dissimilar computers as long as they are in the same LAN, while its Free edition only supports deploying image to computers with same hardware.
+Learn specific Windows 10 deployment guide in the next part.
 All the steps are similar with minor differences.

 Deploy Windows 10 to multiple computers via AOMEI Image Deploy

-1. Install AID to one of your PC that you will use it as a Server/Host computer later.
-Start AOMEI Image Deploy to create an ISO of your Windows 10 by choosing Create Windows PE automatically.
+1. Download and install AID on the server computer.
+Start AOMEI Image Deploy to create bootable WinPE ISO file for client computers by choosing Create Windows PE automatically.
 The ISO image will be auto stored in installation directory.
 If you want to add third-party drivers to this ISO image, choose the next one Create bootable WinPE ISO manually.

 2. Check Enable DHCP box based on your condition.
 Generally, there should have one and only one DHCP Server in deploying.
 If there is no DHCP server in your LAN, check this box.
 After entering the second interface, you will get a prompt says: “The service has started, waiting for connect…”